Chairman of the Board

-Mr. van Schoonenberg leads BayPoint Capital Partners, a private equity/advisory firm, and is co-managing partner at AmeriCap Partners, a growth capital investment firm.
+Mr. van Schoonenberg is chairman and chief executive officer of BayPoint Capital Partners, a private equity/advisory firm, and a co-managing partner at AmeriCap Partners, a growth capital investment firm.

-He previously was an executive with Avery Dennison Corporate, a highly diversified international corporation.
-Avery Dennison operates in the core business of pressure-sensitive labeling and materials, retail information services and office and consumer products.
+Previously Mr. van Schoonenberg served as executive vice president, chief legal officer, and secretary to the board of directors of Avery Dennison Corporation, a Fortune 500 labeling and packaging materials and solutions company.
 As an executive officer of Avery Dennison, Mr. van Schoonenberg was involved in the key decisions related to its business as well as the challenges of operating a highly diversified organization facing a wide range of complex legal and regulatory issues.

 President, Chief Executive Officer and Director of UDR, Inc.